tx00-web-en/Learning-Material-And-Tasks/material/cm3.md

 ## Success Criteria

-The code marathon will be evaluated based on the following criteria (120 points total + bonus):
+This session will be evaluated based on the following criteria (120 points total + bonus):

 1. **Clean, readable, and well-organized code (40 points)**
    - Backend code